speguero/powerpkg/README.md

 When specifying an executable path or arguments containing whitespace, it is recommended to surround such text with double quotation marks.

 For individual file and/or directory names containing whitespace, such items should be surrounded by **single** quotation marks.
-Example: `"[Package]'an example.ps1'"`
+However, note that this tip solely applies to arguments, and not executable paths themselves.

+Example: `powershell.exe "[Package]'an example.ps1'"` or `"C:\White Space\example.exe" /argument "D:\'More White Space'\Directory"`

 It is also recommended to always surround files and/or directories specified with the `[Package]` parameter with double quotation marks, to prevent I/O exceptions from being thrown with the usage of whitespace within the directory path of a package directory.